-The College provides many opportunities for involvement and association in clubs and organizations which are directed to students' specific interests.
-The Social Work faculty encourages students to become involved in extracurricular activities as they not only broaden the college experience but serve to provide a model for future professional involvement.
+We provide our students many opportunities for involvement and association in clubs and organizations which both helps them develop as professionals and allows them to explore their interests.
+The Social Work faculty encourages students to become involved in extracurricular activities as they not only broaden the college experience, but also serve to provide a model for future professional involvement.
 Campus organizations of particular interest to Social Work majors include the Social Work Student Association (SWSA), Habitat for Humanity, and the Student Directed Learning Communities.

 Social Work Student Association (SWSA)

-The department sponsors and advises the SWSA which serves as an informational and co-curricular service activity for both Social Work majors and non-majors.
-The SWSA exposes students to social services and social problems and offers opportunities for fund-raising and volunteer projects that benefit community social services.
+We sponsor and advise the SWSA which serves as an informational and co-curricular service activity for both Social Work majors and non-majors.
+The SWSA exposes you to social services and social problems and offers opportunities for fund-raising and volunteer projects that benefit community social services.
 SWSA has its own by-laws and is governed by officers elected from the membership.
 The goal of the Association is to foster Social Work ideals and the impression of Social Work.

 The purposes of Phi Alpha Honor Society are to provide a closer bond among students of social work and promote humanitarian goals and ideals.
-Phi Alpha fosters high standards of education for social workers and invites into membership those who have attained excellence in scholarship and achievement in social work.
+Phi Alpha fosters high standards of education for social workers and invites students into membership who have attained excellence in academics and achievement in social work.

 National Association of Social Workers (NASW)

 All Social Work majors are encouraged to join our professional organization, the National Association of Social Workers (NASW).
 Student memberships are available at a reduced cost.
 Membership in NASW reinforces and strengthens professional commitment, expertise and social action.
 It also provides affirmation to employers that you are committed to the ethical practices that guide social work as a profession.